6 Best Pickleball Paddles for Beginners

 Weight

 Besides price, pickleball paddle weight is the next most important property you should consider — it will significantly affect how you play.
-Paddles are split into 3 categories: light, average, and heavy.
+Paddles are split into three categories: light, average, and heavy.
 Heavier paddles offer the most power, so you don’t need to put as much force into your strokes.
 They can, however, be quite hard to control.

 Lighter paddles are the exact opposite.
 They provide the most control, but lack power, instead requiring more force on your part to play strokes.
 Midweight paddles offer the best of both worlds, so if you are undecided as a pickleball beginner, perhaps consider going for a midweight option.
+It’s important to recognize that this is not a one-size-fits-all approach — the perfect paddle for each player will weigh differently.

-Pickleball Paddle Size | Weight |
+Pickleball Paddle Size Weight

-Average | 7.3 – 8.4 oz |
+Average paddles 7.3 – 8.4 oz

 Paddle Surface

 Next up is composite, one of the most popular paddle types for beginners.
 Composite paddles include a variety of materials, namely fiberglass.
-They are characterized as a feeling like a mix between wood and graphite.
+They are characterized as feeling like a mix between wood and graphite.
 Their price is usually around average, and they have good power.
 Many also tend to be on the heavier side.
 However, these traits depend entirely on each composite paddle’s materials.

 Paddle Core